-The Board of Directors has adopted, upon the proposal of the Director responsible for Internal Control and with the assistance of the Control and Risks Committee, the Internal Control Guidelines that were later amended by the Board in order to adapt them to the new criteria and principles contained in the Corporate Governance Code with regard to the control and risk management system, as ruled by Art.
+Since 14 February 2013, the Board of Directors has adopted, upon the proposal of the Director responsible for the internal control and risk management system and with the assistance of the Control and Risks Committee, the Internal Control Guidelines that were later amended by the Board, most recently on 10 November 2016, in order to adapt them to the new criteria and principles contained in the Corporate Governance Code with regard to the control and risk management system, as ruled by Art.
 7 of the Corporate Governance Code.
-Following the amendments made by the Corporate Governance Committee to the Corporate Governance Code in July 2015, at the meeting held on 10 November 2016, the Board of Directors approved some amendments to the Internal Control Guidelines in order to adapt the contents to the new recommendations of the Corporate Governance Code.